-Georgia Tech Foundation (GTF), Georgia Advanced Technology Ventures (GATV), Georgia Tech Facilities, Inc. (GTFI), Georgia Tech Athletic Association (GTAA), Georgia Tech Alumni Association and Georgia Tech Research Corporation (GTRC) are legally separate tax exempt organizations whose activities primarily support the Georgia Institute of Technology.
+The Georgia Tech Foundation (GTF), Georgia Advanced Technology Ventures (GATV), Georgia Tech Facilities, Inc. (GTFI), Georgia Tech Athletic Association (GTAA), Georgia Tech Alumni Association and Georgia Tech Research Corporation (GTRC) are legally separate, tax exempt organizations whose activities primarily support Georgia Institute of Technology.
 These affiliated organizations are considered potential component units of the State of Georgia in accordance with GASB Statement No. 61, The Financial Reporting Entity: Omnibus - an amendment of GASB Statements No. 14 and No. 34, and GASB Statement No. 39, Determining Whether Certain Organizations are Component Units.
 Therefore, the financial statements of the affiliated organizations are not included in these financial statements.
-Copies of the financial statements for the affiliated organization may be obtained from Georgia Institute of Technology.
+Copies of the financial statements for the affiliated organizations may be obtained from Georgia Institute of Technology.

-Georgia Tech Athletic Association, Georgia Tech Facilities, Inc., Georgia Tech Foundation, Inc., and Georgia Tech Research Corporation have been determined significant to the State of Georgia for the year ended June 30, 2013, and as such, are reported as blended/discretely presented component units in the Comprehensive Annual Financial Report of the State of Georgia (CAFR).
-Significant blended/discretely presented affiliated organizations issue separate audited financial statements that can be obtained from the Georgia Institute of Technology.
+Georgia Tech Athletic Association, Georgia Tech Facilities, Inc., Georgia Tech Foundation, Inc., and Georgia Tech Research Corporation have been determined significant to the State of Georgia for the year ended June 30, 2014, and as such, are reported as component units in the Comprehensive Annual Financial Report of the State of Georgia (CAFR).
+Significant affiliated organizations issue separate audited financial statements that can be obtained from Georgia Institute of Technology.